 Julien's efforts have had stellar results.
 His data shows that students who take his weeklong ACT preparation workshop can increase their scores by 2 points, a meaningful difference on this college entrance exam.
 The workshop is so successful that it has been extended to the entire 150,000-student Macomb Intermediate School District.
 One student coached by Julien got a perfect score on her ACT and was honored at the White House as a Presidential Scholar.
 Julien's Advanced Placement students continue to score above the national average on College Board AP exams.

 Julien is also on special assignment for the local Utica Community Schools district, where he is credited with developing significant curriculum.
 He goes from school to school working with teachers as an English Language Arts curriculum specialist, preparing them for the new Smarter Balanced student assessment system.
 He makes presentations to parents as well, making them feel involved and respected.
 In all his roles, Mark Julien has shown that he will not waver when it comes to what is right for students.

-I’m here, the product of a working class family, first-generation in college, because of great teachers.
-We’re trying to offer the same..." (read more)
+I’m here, the product of a working class family,..." (read more)

 Advisor & Source | Oct 03, 2013 | Detroit, MI

 MLive | Oct 02, 2013 | Detroit, MI

 WWMT Newschannel 3 | CBS | Oct 01, 2013 | Detroit, MI

 Detroit Free Press | Oct 01, 2013 | Detroit, MI